yukkisensei/Doro-bot-premium/README.md

 A feature-rich Discord bot with economy system, shop, marriage system, casino games, AI chat, and more!

+> **Note:** I've replaced all personal information with example data so you can create your own custom bot.
+If you don't know how to customize it, just give it to an AI.
+Loser ;)

 ## ✨ Features

 ### 💰 Economy System